ai-toolkit

 README:

-If you enjoy my work, or use it for commercial purposes, please consider sponsoring me so I can continue to maintain it.
-Every bit helps!
+If you enjoy my projects or use them commercially, please consider sponsoring me.
+Every bit helps! 💖

 Requirements: